slott56/slott56.github.io/Pelican/content/blog/2005/12/2005_12_02-normalization_more_comments.rst

-Fragmentation &amp; similar is sometimes a storage problem in I/O generated, vs. the gross space consumed.
+Fragmentation & similar is sometimes a storage problem in I/O generated, vs. the gross space consumed.
 This distinction didn't leap out at me.